Some factors matter more than ever when searching for a VPN

 Piggybacking off the last question, one of the best indicators as to whether or not a VPN is capable of unblocking premium content, i.e. getting around NetFlix’s notoriously finnicky blocking.
 VPNs that are geared towards that kind of activity oftentimes offer an option to use a residential or streaming IP address to get around certain bans, for instance the Netflix VPN ban.
 They can’t come right out and say “this feature gets around Netflix policies,” but that’s what residential/streaming IP addresses are for.

 If you don’t have the time or inclination to do a comparative analysis yourself, you don’t have to.
 We’ve done it for you.
-And best of all, we’re experts that are unbeholden to any one VPN service.
+And best of all, we’re experts that are unbeholden to anyone VPN service.
 We’re beholden to you, the VPN user.
-So we’ve taken the time to rank the top 10 best VPNs in terms of value.
+So we’ve taken the time to rank the best VPNs in terms of value.
 Check it out.

 If you want, we’ve got VPN specialists standing by 24/7, just waiting to help guide you through the process.